icta-tecaji/linux-containers/09_LXD_LXD_Basic_Usage/README.md

 Container logfiles for a container may be seen using:
 - `lxc info <container_name> --show-log`

+The LXD snap includes a tool that collects the relevant server information for debugging.
+Enter the following command to run it:
+- `sudo lxd.buginfo`

 The configuration file which was used may be found under `/var/log/lxd/<container_name>/lxc.conf` while apparmor profiles can be found in `/var/lib/lxd/security/apparmor/profiles/<container_name>` and seccomp profiles in `/var/lib/lxd/security/seccomp/<contianer_name>`.